4dn-dcic/fourfront/docs/public/metadata-submission/biosample_metadata.md

 <span id="cc_meta"></span>

-* Protocols used in Biosample Preparation - this is distinct from SOPs and protocol from cell culture_duration
+* Protocols used in Biosample Preparation - this is distinct from SOPs and protocol for cell cultures.
 * example protocol description "Preparation of isolated brain tissue from BALB/c adult mice for chromatin capture experiments"
 * The value of this field is a list of references to a **Protocol** object - an alias or uuid.
 * The **Protocol** object can include an attachment to a pdf document describing the steps of the preparation.